 The historic North Market and North Market Bridge Park are both amazing!
 In addition to the awesome merchants selling wares and fresh flowers, you can satisfy nearly every food craving.

 They host events throughout the year, including farmer’s markets on weekends during the Summer and Fall.
 You can even buy your Christmas Tree on the plaza before the holidays!
 Let me mention again – the delicious food options!!

 Visit farmers markets or the farms for fruit or vegetable u-pick

 Farms, Produce, and more!
 While Columbus has certainly outgrown the “cowtown” nickname, the city is surrounded by tons of farmland in Central Ohio.
-That means there are amazing Farmer’s Markets (here are 20!) and lots of local produce, you can pick berries, peaches, and apples in the summer and fall, and October is FULL of pumpkin patches and farm activities to enjoy the beautiful autumn weather.
+That means there are amazing Farmer’s Markets (here are 20!) and lots of local produce.

 Stroll the Scioto Mile